DallasSchauer/PortfolioPage/README.md

 # TO DO
 - fill out section paragraphs
-- add new objects and set positions
 - add interactive menu on bottom
 - style intro part
-- add project navigating buttons4517
+- add project navigating buttons

 # SECTIONS
 - about me (picture of me/mountain??)